 Check out what everyone is saying about us….

 The first step to help, starts with you

 We are conveniently located in the Northridge Medical Center, in the heart of the San Fernando Valley.

-Call or stop in to hear what we have to offer!
+Call to hear what we have to offer!

 “Deafness cuts us off from people”-Helen Keller

 Where to Find Us